 The airline is also progressively reducing the number of A319 aircraft.
 A number have been retired in 2021.

 Selected flights to Frankfurt & Madrid are operated with Airbus A380 aircraft from 8 November to 2 December.
 This is for crew familiarisation purposes as the aircraft is brought back into service.

 At London Heathrow, BA operates the Airbus A350-1000, Boeing 777-200ER, Boeing 777-300ER, Boeing 787-8, 787-9 and 787-10 aircraft.

 The Airbus A380 fleet is currently grounded.
 It will restart long haul flights in December 2021.

 BA also has 4 Airbus A321 aircraft configured with 23 flat beds in business class and an economy cabin.
 These historically operated medium haul routes such as Amman and Moscow.
 These aircraft are currently grounded and are not operating scheduled passenger flights.

-Before COVID-19 it was possible to give an indication as to which aircraft operated on which routes.
-Due to the retirement of the Boeing 747 and the suspension of many marginal Boeing 787 routes there is likely to be a signficant reallocation of aircraft between routes as BA begins to rebuild its long haul network from the summer 0f 2021.
-For long-haul flights that are operating, short notice changes of aircraft are to be expected.
+Before COVID-19 it was possible to give a form indication as to which aircraft operated on which routes.
+Due to the retirement of the Boeing 747 and the suspension of many marginal Boeing 787 routes there has been a reallocation of aircraft between routes as BA begins to rebuild its long haul network.
+Short notice changes of aircraft are to be expected.